 Some experts predict China to become the world's most visited country by 2030.
 It is already the world's fourth most visited country now which is not really a surprise considering the abundance of amazing places the country has to offer.
 Many tourist attractions are related to China's historic past.
 As of now, China has 43 places inscribed on the UNESCO World Heritage List and a further 62 on the tentative list.
 Many of these have some historic relevance.
 In addition, the Ministry of Culture and Tourism maintains a rating system that divides all tourist attractions in the country between the ratings of 5A to 1A.

-Click on the image above or the red button below to come to a page that lists all the different historic sights in China that are currently featured on this website together with a short description.
-There you can then select the specific historic sight that you are interested in to learn more about.
-Additionally, the page contains a map that marks the location of every featured historic sight.List of featured historic sights
+Click on the image above or the red button below to visit a page that lists all historic sights in China that are currently featured on this website together with a short description.
+There you can then select the specific historic sight that you want to learn more about.
+Additionally, the page contains a map that marks the location of every featured historic sight plus nearby recommended hotels.List of featured historic sights